awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amplifyuibuilder-component.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CollectionProperties`  <a name="cfn-amplifyuibuilder-component-collectionproperties"></a>
 The data binding configuration for the component's properties\.
 Use this for a collection component\.
+You can't specify `tags` as a valid property for `collectionProperties`\.
 *Required*: No
 *Type*: Map of [ComponentDataConfiguration](aws-properties-amplifyuibuilder-component-componentdataconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)